Stumble Trip is the lovechild of the aforementioned lasses.

 She is currently working on a devised physical theatre project ‘The Family Blimp’ with newly formed international theatre company The Klump.

-Claire Parry – Our musician M.D. and Assistant Director.
+Claire Parry – Assistant musical director

 Claire Parry is a theatre maker, performer, musician and educator based in London.